vessels-tech/papers/mywell/presentation/webinar_presentation.md

 ## MyWell helps build groundwater sharing within communities

-By giving greater visibility into groundwater [finish]
+By giving greater visibility and understanding of groundwater, communities can come together to share.

-## MyWell helps visualize this invisible research
+## MyWell helps visualize this invisible resouce

+Really, that is one of the key outcomes for what we want to achive with MyWell.

 ## Results

+These are some of the early findings we've seen from using MyWell on the ground.

 ## Field Trials + Workshop